Intel Optane SSD 900P Series is the latest in 3D XPoint NVMe hotness but it is not ideal for most home virtualization lab enthusiasts

 Disclosure: The U.2 version of the 900P 280GB was the only model available anywhere, so I purchased one to test.
 Intel later provided me a loaner AIC version of the 900P as well, in the 280GB capacity.
-There were no stipulations, I continue to simply share my experiences.
+There were no stipulations, I continue to candidly share my experiences.
+Unfortnately, things did not turn out well for using this 900P drives in my VMware environment, see the many reasons why detailed below.

 Intel's October 27 2017 press release: